MicrosoftDocs/well-architected/well-architected/performance-efficiency/plan-capacity.md

 ### Forecast future demand

-Forecasting future demand involves analyzing historical data and using various techniques to predict future patterns.
-Using this historical data, you can apply statistical analysis, trend analysis, or predictive modeling techniques to forecast future demand.
-These methods take into account the historical patterns and project them into the future, providing estimates of the expected workload demand.
+Forecasting future demand uses data to help get a sense of the future needs.
+For workloads with or without historical data, you can apply statistical analysis, trend analysis, or predictive modeling techniques to the data you have to forecast future demand.
+These methods take into account historical or anticipated patterns and project them into the future, providing estimates of the expected workload demand.

 **Account for different scenarios.** When you do capacity planning, you need to plan for different scenarios that might occur.
 This planning should include both predictable growth patterns and unexpected surges in demand.
 Usage patterns can grow or shrink.
 They can be organic (more or less users) or inorganic (event or security incident).
 You need to conduct capacity planning before usage changes, including the following examples: